Donmark2k/GD_summit/README.md

 # 📖 [GD_summit] <a name="about-project"></a>

-**[My_portfolio]** is a project designed to inform the public about this year Graphic Designers Conference Scheduled to hold in Nigeria.
+**[GD_summit]** is a project designed to inform the public about this year Graphic Designers Conference Scheduled to hold in Nigeria.

+Here is a [presentation video] (https://www.loom.com/share/f020f9f045544a069926f31fcf471686)

 ## 🛠 Built With <a name="built-with"></a>

-VS code, git, github, figma, photoshop
+VS code, git, github, photoshop

 ### Tech Stack <a name="tech-stack"></a>